xxjcaxx/ChessAIThon/documentacion/chess_computers.md

 1. **Brute-Force Strategy**: The computer would look at every possible move and outcome, calculating the best move step by step.
 This method is like exploring every single path in a maze to find the exit.
 2. **Selective Strategy**: Instead of calculating every possible move, the computer would focus only on the most promising moves, using rules and logic to narrow down its choices.
 This is like taking educated guesses to solve the maze faster.

 Around the same time, **Alan Turing**, the famous mathematician and codebreaker, was also thinking about chess and computers.
-Turing created one of the first chess algorithms—a set of instructions for a computer to follow to play the game.
+Turing created one of the first chess algorithms.

 The work of Shannon, Turing, and early programmers wasn’t just about teaching computers to play a game.
 It was about exploring how machines could think, solve problems, and make decisions.
 Chess became a way to test and improve the capabilities of computers, paving the way for the AI technologies we use today.